-This was a memcached DDoS attack, so there were no botnets involved.
+The GitHub attack was a memcached DDoS attack, so there were no botnets involved.
 Instead the attackers leveraged the amplification effect of a popular database caching system known as memcached.
-By flooding memcached servers with spoofed requests, the attackers were able to amplify their attack by a magnitude of about 50,000x!
+By flooding memcached servers with spoofed requests, the attackers were able to amplify their attack by a magnitude of about 50,000x.

 Luckily, GitHub was using a DDoS protection service, which was automatically alerted within 10 minutes of the start of the attack.
 This alert triggered the process of mitigation and GitHub was able to stop the attack quickly.
-The world’s largest DDoS attack only ended up lasting about 20 minutes.
+The massive DDoS attack only ended up lasting about 20 minutes.

-The second biggest DDoS attack was directed at Dyn, a major DNS provider, in October of 2016.
-This attack was devastating and created disruption for many major sites, including AirBnB, Netflix, PayPal, Visa, Amazon, The New York TImes, Reddit, and GitHub.
-This was done using a malware called Mirai.
+Another massive DDoS attack was directed at Dyn, a major DNS provider, in October of 2016.
+This attack was devastating and created disruption for many major sites, including Airbnb, Netflix, PayPal, Visa, Amazon, The New York Times, Reddit, and GitHub.
+This was done using malware called Mirai.
 Mirai creates a botnet out of compromised Internet of Things (IoT) devices such as cameras, smart TVs, radios, printers, and even baby monitors.
 To create the attack traffic, these compromised devices are all programmed to send requests to a single victim.

 Fortunately Dyn was able to resolve the attack within one day, but the motive for the attack was never discovered.
 Hacktivist groups claimed responsibility for the attack as a response to WikiLeaks founder Julian Assange being denied Internet access in Ecuador, but there was no proof to back up this claim.
 There are also suspicions that the attack was carried out by a disgruntled gamer.

-Another largest-ever-at-the-time attack was the 2013 attack launched on Spamhaus, an organization that helps combat spam emails and spam-related activity.
-Spamhous is responsible for the filtering as much as 80% of all spam, which makes them a popular target to people who would like to see spam emails reach their intended recipients.
+Another largest-ever-at-the-time attack was the 2013 attack directed at Spamhaus, an organization that helps combat spam emails and spam-related activity.
+Spamhaus is responsible for filtering as much as 80% of all spam, which makes them a popular target for people who would like to see spam emails reach their intended recipients.

-The attack drove traffic to Spamhous at a rate of 300 gbps.
-Once the attack began, Spamhous signed up for Cloudflare.
+The attack drove traffic to Spamhaus at a rate of 300 Gbps.
+Once the attack began, Spamhaus signed up for Cloudflare.
 Cloudflare’s DDoS protection mitigated the attack.
-The attackers responded to this by going after certain internet exchanges and bandwidth providers in an attempt to bring down Cloudflare.
-This attack did not achieve its goal, it did however cause major issues for LINX, the London internet exchange.
+The attackers responded to this by going after certain Internet exchanges and bandwidth providers in an attempt to bring down Cloudflare.
+This attack did not achieve its goal, but it did cause major issues for LINX, the London Internet exchange.
 The main culprit of the attack turned out to be a teenage hacker-for-hire in Britain who was paid to launch this DDoS attack.

 Read more about this attack and how it was mitigated on the Cloudflare blog.

-In 2000 a 15-year-old hacker known as ‘Mafiaboy’ took down several major websites including CNN, Dell, E-Trade, eBay, and Yahoo, which at the time was the most popular search engine in the world.
-This attack had devastating consequences including creating chaos in the stock market.
+In 2000, a 15-year-old hacker known as ‘Mafiaboy’ took down several major websites including CNN, Dell, E-Trade, eBay, and Yahoo!, the last of which at the time was the most popular search engine in the world.
+This attack had devastating consequences, including creating chaos in the stock market.

-Mafiaboy, who was later revealed to be a high schooler named Michael Calce, coordinated the attack by hacking into the networks of several universities and leveraging their servers to conduct the DDoS attack.
+Mafiaboy, who was later revealed to be a high schooler named Michael Calce, coordinated the attack by compromising the networks of several universities and using their servers to conduct the DDoS attack.
 The aftermath of this attack directly led to the creation of many of today’s cybercrime laws.

-In April 2007 the nation of Estonia was hit with a massive DDoS attack targeted at government services as well as financial institutions and media outlets.
-This had a crushing effect since Estonia’s government was an early adopter of online government and was practically paperless at the time; even national elections were conducted online
+In April 2007 the nation of Estonia was hit with a massive DDoS attack targeting government services, financial institutions, and media outlets.
+This had a crushing effect since Estonia’s government was an early adopter of online government and was practically paperless at the time; even national elections were conducted online.